L11K/discord-quote-bot/README.md

     *Please note that if you can't see the file extension `.json.example`, make sure you toggle the option to see extensions in your Windows folder settings!*
     ```json
     {
-    // add your token here
     "token":"",
     "prefix":">"
     }
     ```

 12. Change the prefix if you feel like the default one is not up to your liking!
-(Default one is `>` and the command is `quote`, so you would have to type in `>quote`)
+(Default one is `>` and the command is `quote`, so in order to toggle the command in Discord you would have to type in `>quote`)

 13. Edit quotes.json with quotes of your choice!